alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 You'll have other ideas I haven't thought of -- I'd love [to hear about them](https://twitter.com/alexwlchan).
 Maybe they'll appear in a future version!

-My guiding principle for inclusivity is: **explicit is better than implicit**.
+Here's a useful rule of thumb: **explicit is better than implicit**.
 The more you think about this, and the more detail you provide, the easier it is for somebody to decide if they'll feel welcome at your event.
 And if you've clearly thought about it already, it's easier for somebody to ask for an accommodation you haven't thought of -- because they're more likely to get a positive response.
 Even saying you can't provide an accommodation is more useful than an empty page.